In the past year, I’ve changed my business model. Now I only work with one-to-one service providers.

 Now that you know your list better, you can mark them with several different labels.

 Always mark down your VIPs.
 These are your ideal clients and past clients.

 These are the people you are most likely to sell to and who have the potential to become referral partners and champions of your brand.

 You also may want to mark the people who aren’t ideal but maybe down the line (those DIYers might be PERFECT in two years when you develop a group program).
 If you label them, you’ll be able to find them later.

 Audit your list every six months.
 If you’ve shifted your business and your ideal client has shifted, then your list may need to shift too.

-It doesn’t have to be a huge amount if you’re doing high-ticket one to one, but you still have to make sure that it’s a targeted approach and you’re not selling high-ticket to a bunch of DIYers and scratching your head when nobody buys.
+It doesn’t have to be a huge amount if you’re doing one-to-one, but you still have to make sure that it’s a targeted approach and you’re not selling higher prices to a bunch of DIYers and scratching your head when nobody buys.